Do-Tr/rooter/README.md

 rooter -i <input.phylip> -t <input.nwk> -c <dates.tsv> -l <number of MCMC iterations> -s <number of MCMC samples> -p <number of times to print to stdout> -o <output_prefix>
 ```
 # Output
-Rooter prints a log file <code><prefix>.log</code>with a summary of each root position of the credible set along with its posterior probability and cumulative probability of the root branch.
-It also prints out the trees for each bipartition in Nexus format.
+Rooter prints a log file <code><output_prefix>.log</code>with a summary of each root position of the credible set along with its posterior probability and cumulative probability of the root branch.
+It also prints out the trees <code><output_prefix>.t</code>for each bipartition in Nexus format.